maximkm/StyleGAN-anime/README.md

 # StyleGAN
 An unofficial implementation of StyleGAN for educational purposes, the task was to generate anime faces.

 Now a universal loader is implemented for any standard models and loss functions.
-The StyleGAN config E (without mixing regulation), StyleGAN2 (it is not fully written yet) and R1GAN architectures are also implemented.
+The StyleGAN config E (without mixing regulation), StyleGAN2 (weight demodulation + no growing, new G & D arch.) and R1GAN architectures are also implemented.

 ## Prerequisites